What is technical analysis & how to use it

 Step 2: Choose the best technical indicators

-Technical indicators play a key role in identifying an ongoing trend in the pricing chart and determining whether the trend is likely to continue or reverse.
+Technical indicators play a key role in identifying an ongoing trend in the pricing chart as well as in determining whether the trend is likely to continue or reverse.
 While the choices are practically endless, moving averages are considered the best technical indicators for beginners, which makes them the most widely used option.
 Apart from simple and exponential moving averages (EMA), the other popular indicators are Stochastic Oscillators, Bollinger Bands, Ichimoku cloud, and Fibonacci retracement.

 Most traders use two or three of these best technical indicators to make sense of price charts.
 Many traders combine trend indicators with momentum indicators like RSI.
-Combining trendlines with volume indicators will help you determine the potential entry and exit prices for instruments.
+Combining trendlines with volume indicators will help you determine the potential entry and exit prices for an asset.

 Use a demo account to try out different technical indicators to choose your best ones and formulate your trading strategy.